-Current research work in the department is focused on nutritional epidemiology with particular reference to the causes and prevention of Obesity, Type 2 diabetes and coronary heart disease, suicide epidemiology, tobacco control and health services research.
-The Department is involved in major national research and doctoral level teaching programmes including:
+Current research work in the School is focused on nutritional epidemiology with particular reference to the causes and prevention of Obesity, Type 2 diabetes and coronary heart disease, suicide epidemiology, tobacco control and health services research.
+The School is involved in major national research and doctoral level teaching programmes including:

 - SLAN 07 (National Health & Lifestyle Survey)

 - HRB Centre for Health and Diet Research